 A walrus’s tusk is its survival tool: it’s used as a weapon, to manoeuvre its heavy body and to establish dominance.
 Their tusks keep growing over their lifetime.
 Their distinct whiskers are also of great assistance in locating shellfish in the murky depths of the Arctic Ocean.

-Best places to see walrus in the Arctic: Across the Arctic, especially Svalbard, Greenland and the Canadian Arctic.
+Best places to see walruses in the Arctic: These mighty Arctic animals can be spotted across the region, especially in Svalbard, Greenland, and the Canadian Arctic.

 Best time to witness a walrus: May to September.